Mannjamin/Clay/README.md

 ### {{include}}
 > Syntax: {{include pathToFile}}

 You can use this tag to import other files or even other clay templates into the current template.
-(I use this extensively in my web application) for example:
+(I use this extensively in my web applications) for example:
 ```
 <style type='text/css'>
 {{include path/to/css/fonts.clay.css}}